 Using the filibuster to delay or block legislative action has a long history.
-The term filibuster -- from a Dutch word meaning "pirate" -- became popular in the 1850s, when it was applied to efforts to hold the Senate floor in order to prevent a vote on a bill.
+The term filibuster—from a Dutch word meaning "pirate"—became popular in the 1850s, when it was applied to efforts to hold the Senate floor in order to prevent a vote on a bill.

 In the early years of Congress, representatives as well as senators could filibuster.
-As the House of Representatives grew in numbers, however, revisions to the House rules limited debate.
+As the House of Representatives grew in number, however, revisions to the House rules limited debate.
 In the smaller Senate, unlimited debate continued on the grounds that any senator should have the right to speak as long as necessary on any issue.

-In 1841, when the Democratic minority hoped to block a bank bill promoted by Kentucky Senator Henry Clay, he threatened to change Senate rules to allow the majority to close debate.
-Missouri Senator Thomas Hart Benton rebuked Clay for trying to stifle the Senate's right to unlimited debate.
+In 1841, when the Democratic minority hoped to block a bank bill promoted by Kentucky senator Henry Clay, he threatened to change Senate rules to allow the majority to close debate.
+Missouri senator Thomas Hart Benton rebuked Clay for trying to stifle the Senate's right to unlimited debate.

 Many Americans are familiar with the filibuster conducted by Jimmy Stewart, playing Senator Jefferson Smith in Frank Capra's film Mr. Smith Goes to Washington, but there have been some famous filibusters in the real-life Senate as well.
 During the 1930s, Senator Huey P. Long effectively used the filibuster against bills that he thought favored the rich over the poor.
 The Louisiana senator frustrated his colleagues while entertaining spectators with his recitations of Shakespeare and his reading of recipes for "pot-likkers."
 Long once held the Senate floor for 15 hours.
 The record for the longest individual speech goes to South Carolina's J. Strom Thurmond who filibustered for 24 hours and 18 minutes against the Civil Rights Act of 1957.